acierto/email-inputs/README.md

 |replaceAll|A method to replace all entered emails with new ones.|
 |subscribe|Ability to subscribe for emails list changes.|

+# Requirements to the system
+There are 2 options, to execute all command with [Gradle](https://gradle.org/) or [Gulp 4](https://gulpjs.com/).
+* For first option you have to install on your computer JDK.
+Verified on [JDK 1.8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).
+* For the second option you have to install locally [Node.js](https://nodejs.org/en/), verified on 14.2.0 and [Yarn](https://yarnpkg.com/) verified on version 1.22.4

+First version of running commands is less intrusive for the system as it won't require changing locally installed versions of Node.js, Gulp and Yarn.
+Even install them if something hasn't been installed yet.

-# How to build the project
+# How to run the project
 You can run the application with the next command:

-For Linux/MacOS `./gradlew gulpDefault`
+For Linux/MacOS `./gradlew gulpDefault` or `gulp`

 For Windows  `gradlew.bat gulpDefault`

-# Playground

-You can find a link to a playground [here](https://acierto.github.io/email-inputs/).
-There are already some data pre-generated for testing some corner cases.
+The project will be accessible via [http://localhost:3000/](http://localhost:3000/).

 # How to run tests

 Here are 2 types of tests - unit tests and integration tests.
 To run only unit tests you can use this command:
-`./gradlew gulpUnitTests`
+`./gradlew gulpUnitTests` or `gulp jest`.

 To run only integration tests you can use this command:
-`./gradlew gulpIntegrationTests`
+`./gradlew gulpIntegrationTests` or `gulp clean && gulp build-development && gulp e2e`.

 To run all tests you can use this command:
-`./gradlew gulpTests`
+`./gradlew gulpTests` or `gulp clean && gulp build-development && gulp selenium-install && gulp e2e && gulp jest`.

 # How to update GitHub Pages

 To update GitHub Pages you have to run this command:
-`./gradlew gulpGhPages`
+`./gradlew gulpGhPages` or `gulp gh-pages`.

+# Examples of component usages in the code